isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Flag every uninitialized variable.
   Don't flag variables of user-defined types with default constructors.
 * Check that an uninitialized buffer is written into *immediately* after declaration.
-  Passing a uninitialized variable as a reference to non-`const` argument can be assumed to be a write into the variable.
+  Passing an uninitialized variable as a reference to non-`const` argument can be assumed to be a write into the variable.

-### <a name="Res-introduce"></a> ES.21: Don't introduce a variable (or constant) before you need to use it
+### <a name="Res-introduce"></a>ES.21: Don't introduce a variable (or constant) before you need to use it

 ##### Reason